Direct Telemetry Access: Discussion

-\boldskipper \textbf{Enhanced data aggregation at switch.} If we grant to the translator the ability to {\em read} the collector's memory via RDMA calls, then more aggressive data aggregation capabilities can be implemented.
-For example, we could directly manage from the translator a cuckoo hash table located in the collector.
-Nevertheless, this becomes challenging when a translator has to deal with a growing number of reporters.
-Alternatively, we could potentially implement partial state-aware aggregation approaches~\cite{gao2021stats}.
-Such performance and hardware trade-offs resources are left as future research.
+\boldskipper \textbf{Supporting Multiple Collectors.} It is beneficial to enable collection at multiple servers for scalability or resiliency.
+DTA can be deployed alongside multiple collectors and permit easy partitioning of reports based on the IP and DTA headers.

+\boldskipper \textbf{Flow Control in DTA.} Best-effort transport protocols, e.g., UDP, are used by many well-known telemetry systems (e.g.,~\cite{ciscoNetflow,intelINT}).
+Similarly, DTA does not assure reliable delivery.
+However, it can be used in conjunction with flow control mechanisms that allow for lossless \mbox{delivery of data~\cite{pfc,bfc}. }

+\boldskipper \textbf{Query-Enhancing Extensions.} In some cases, queries may be known ahead of time, in which case our translator can aid in their processing.
+For example, while switches can measure the queuing latency of a flow, we are often interested in knowing the end to end delay~\cite{rtt-sigcomm}, which can be expressed as follows:

+Knowing the query ahead of time, our translator can wait for postcards from all switches through which the SYN packet of the flow was routed, sum their latency, and \mbox{report it if it is over the threshold.}

-\boldskipper \textbf{Push notifications.} CPU-based collectors have an advantage over our solution: the CPU can trigger complex analysis tasks as soon as it receives reports.
+\boldskipper \textbf{Push notifications.} An advantage CPU-based collectors have over DTA is that the CPU can trigger analysis tasks as soon as it receives reports.
 In our case, for key-value store operations, the CPU must first find out if new data has been written into the memory; however, we assume for Append operations the CPU is monitoring the lists continuously, which would allow for equivalent reactivity to CPU-based solutions.
 Additionally, DTA packets can include an \emph{immediate flag}, which can be used by the translator to inform the CPU that new data has arrived through RDMA immediate interrupts (e.g., a flow is experiencing problems).
-Deciding which {packets include such a flag is beyond the scope of this work.}
+Deciding which reports should carry such a flag is beyond the scope of this work.